sidodam/wallabot/README.md

 ## Description:
 Wallabot is a Telegram bot that fetches real-time product listings directly from Wallapop.
-It uses memory-database because it fits my needs, any additions are welcome.
+~~It uses memory-database because it fits my needs, any additions are welcome.~~ It stores prodcuts on json file as a database.

 ## Features